itp9177/Micro-services/README.md

 ```

-this will may take couple of minutes install
+this may take couple of minutes to install

 ##### step 5
 one installation is complete, access the kiali dashboard